-In order to avoid duplication of testimony and avoid unnecessary expense, the district commissions may hold a hearing with another affected governmental agency if the agency communicates its agreement to or request for a joint hearing to a district commission at least ten days before the scheduled hearing date.
+In order to avoid duplication of testimony and avoid unnecessary expense, the District Commissions may hold a hearing with another affected governmental agency if the agency communicates its agreement to or request for a joint hearing to a District Commission at least ten days before the scheduled hearing date.
 The communication must be in writing signed by a representative of the agency but can be sent through any party to the proceedings or directly from the affected agency.
-Any party may petition, in writing, to the district commission to request a joint hearing with another affected governmental agency.
+Any party may petition, in writing, to the District Commission to request a joint hearing with another affected governmental agency. - Adopted April 7, 2006, eff.
+May 1, 2006.